Galois cohomology of reductive algebraic groups over the field of real numbers: Preliminaries

+Then $K$ is a real algebraic subgroup of $H$.
+We have $\Lie\, K=\kg$; see Gorbatsevich, Onishchik, and Vinberg \cite{OV2}, Section 4.3.2.
+Since $H(\R)$ has finitely many connected components and the center of $H(\R)^0$ is finite, by \cite{OV2}, Corollary 5 of Theorem 4.3.2, the group $K(\R)$ is compact.

-\begin{proof} The assertion follows from the classification, (cf. e.g. Helgason \cite{He}, Section X.6.2, Table V).
-We prove it without using the classification.
-Let $\hg=\kg+\pg$ be a Cartan decomposition (see e.g. Onishchik and Vinberg \cite{OV2}, Section 4.3.1) of the Lie algebra $\hg=\Lie\;H$.
-Then $[\pg,\pg]\subset\kg$.
-If $\kg=0$, then $\hg=\pg$ and $[\pg,\pg]=0$, hence $\hg$ is commutative, which is clearly impossible.
+Since $\pg$ and $\kg$ are the eigenspaces of $\theta$ with eigenvalues $-1$, and $+1$, respectively, we have $[\pg,\pg]\subset\kg$.
+If $\kg=0$, then $\hg=\pg$ and $[\pg,\pg]=0$, whence $\hg$ is commutative, which is clearly impossible.
 Thus $\kg\neq 0$.
-But $\kg$ is the Lie algebra of a maximal compact subgroup $K$ of $H$, hence $H$ contains a nontrivial connected compact algebraic subgroup. \end{proof}
+But $\kg$ is the Lie algebra of the identity component $K^0$ of $K$, which is a connected compact algebraic subgroup of $H$.
+Thus $H$ contains a nontrivial connected compact algebraic subgroup. \end{proof}

-\begin{lem}[well-known] Any two maximal compact tori in a connected reductive real algebraic group $H$ are conjugate under $H(\RR)$. \end{lem}
+\begin{lemma}[well-known] Any two maximal compact tori in a connected reductive real algebraic group $H$ are conjugate under $H(\R)$. \end{lemma}

-\begin{proof} It suffices to prove that any two maximal compact tori in the derived group $H^{\text{der}}$ of $H$ are conjugate.
-This follows from the following well known facts from the theory of Lie groups: (1) Any two maximal compact subgroups in a connected semisimple Lie group are conjugate (cf. e.g. Onishchik and Vinberg \cite{OV2}, Ch.~4, Theorem 3.5); (2) Any two maximal tori in a connected compact Lie group are conjugate (cf. e.g. Onishchik and Vinberg \cite{OV1}, Section 5.2.7, Theorem 15). \end{proof}
+\begin{proof} It suffices to prove that any two maximal compact tori in the derived group $[H,H]$ of $H$ are conjugate.
+This follows from the following well-known facts from the theory of Lie groups: (1) Any two maximal compact subgroups in a connected semisimple Lie group are conjugate (see, for instance, Gorbatsevich, Onishchik, and Vinberg \cite{OV2}, Section 4.3.4, Theorem 3.5); (2) Any two maximal tori in a connected compact Lie group are conjugate (see, for instance, Onishchik and Vinberg \cite{OV1}, Section 5.2.7, Theorem 15). \end{proof}